susanev/uw-stars-cse/readme.md

 [Syllabus](142/syllabus.md)

 ### [CSE 143](143)
 __Course Description__: Support class for [STARS](https://www.engr.washington.edu/current/stars) students enrolled in CSE143 to ensure success.
 This will include reinforcing concepts through lecture, practice quizzes and problem sets.
-Students will also be expected to attend a 30-minute check-in meeting each week to evaluate their progress and determine additional supports needed.
+Select students will also be expected to attend a check-in meeting each week to evaluate their progress and determine additional supports needed.

 ## FAQ
 1. Can I use these materials in my own class?